 Here are questions and answers, some you have seen before, but check back often for important updates.

-FIS will be the new bank’s core provider.
-The core conversion is currently scheduled for October 2020.
+FIS will be the new bank's core provider.
+The core conversion is scheduled for February 13, 2021.

 We are currently conducting an assessment of space at all the locations.
 We will update everyone once we have more specifics.